AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/site-creation/site-templates.md

 Adobe provides and AEM Site Template Builder as a set of scripts for creating new site templates.

-[The AEM Site Template Builder is available along with usage documentation on GitHub.](https://github.com/adobe/aem-site-template-builder) Note that front-end developer experience is required for customizing the [site theme](site-themes.md) and AEM developer knowledge is required for customizing the site structure and content.
+[The AEM Site Template Builder is available along with usage documentation on GitHub.](https://github.com/adobe/aem-site-template-builder) Front-end developer experience is required for customizing the [site theme](site-themes.md) and AEM developer knowledge is required for customizing the site structure and content.